GoncaloPereiraFigueiredoFerreira/Chalk/README.md

 This service utilizes Pug HTML templating, to customize each user's page, according their channel subscriptions and publications.

-The sections bellow will demonstrate some of the develloped user interfaces
+The sections bellow will demonstrate some of the developed user interfaces

 ### Dashboard
 ![](https://media.discordapp.net/attachments/733843321671385160/1125006858957103134/image.png?width=1252&height=614)